Relationship between the Romanian Orthodox Church and the Iron Guard: Nicolae Bălan and the Academy of Theology in Sibiu

 Nicolae Bălan, the highly influential Metropolitan of Transylvania and Archbishop of Sibiu, was one of the Legion's most open and valuable supporters.
 In the general elections of 1928, Bălan supported the National Peasants' Party, but later began perceiving it as the political arm of the Romanian Greek Catholic Church.
 Hence, he started providing financial support to far-right intellectuals like Nichifor Crainic or Nae Ionescu via periodicals like Calendarul ("The Calendar"), Cuvântul ("The Word"), and, later, Sfarmă-Piatră ("Stone Crusher").
 By doing so, Bălan sought to draw Orthodox intellectuals away from the National Peasants' Party.

 In 1930 Bălan replaced priest Iosif Trifa as editor in chief of weekly Lumina Satelor (The Light of villages) with Ioan Moța, father of Legion leader and founder Ion Moța.
 Lumina Satelor was very influential, printing a million copies a week, but under Moța's leadership it took an antisemitic and anti-Catholic line and sales dropped.
 Eventually, Iosif Trifa, a man who had always kept his distance from political parties, took his old job back.

 In 1932 Valeriu Beleuță, a student of the Orthodox Theological Academy in Sibiu founded a periodical called Legiunea ("The Legion") in the village of Mândra, in Southern Transylvania.
 It only printed four issues but stood out as overtly antisemitic and anti-Catholic.
 According to Beleuță, any Greek-Catholic affiliated to the National Peasants' Party holding public office was likely to be a friend of the Jews and a traitor to the Romanian nation.

-Galsul strămoșesc ("The Ancestral Voice") offers a different example.
+Glasul strămoșesc ("The Ancestral Voice") offers a different example.
 Founded in the major city of Cluj (Northern Transylvania), two years after Legiunea it initially attracted contributions from both Orthodox and Greek-Catholic clergymen who found common ground in their fascist views.

 Nicolae Bălan's actions were instrumental in fueling support for the Legion in Transylvania.
 They also led the Academy of Orthodox Theology in Sibiu to grow into a fascist stronghold.
 Valeriu Beleuță was the earliest known legionary activist associated with the institution but more followed.
 Particularly influential in converting the teaching staff to the legionary cause was professor Spiridon Cândea.